aliyusufay/DDR1-Memory-Subsystem-Functional-Design/README.md

 # DDR1 Memory Subsystem – Functional Design (SystemVerilog)

-A synthesizable DDR1 SDRAM subsystem comprising:
+A functional DDR1 SDRAM subsystem model comprising:
 1. A timing-accurate DDR1 controller that generates DDR command signals.
 2. A control-logic block that decodes those signals.
 3. A behavioral DDR1 SDRAM model (memory array) that, with the control logic, mimics a DRAM stick.